TJMoffitt/ABCpyScoringRules/docs/_sources/usage.rst.txt

 To install and use the package, first download the zipped package from this link, and decompress the file in a folder of your choice.

-Navigate to the decompressed folder and run the following commands (with administrator  priviledges) numpy is installed first here to avoid dependency clashes:
+Navigate to the decompressed folder and run the following commands (with administrator  priviledges). numpy is installed first here to avoid dependency clashes:

 .. code-block:: console